What if you have employees?

 How do I report and pay the taxes withheld from my employees' pay?

-For New York State you will need to file an NYS-45, Quarterly Combined Withholding, Wage Reporting, and Unemployment Insurance Return, and an NYS-1, Return of Tax Withheld.
-Guidance for the amounts to report on these returns can be found on the Tax Department website (search withholding).
+For New York State you will need to file Form NYS-45, Quarterly Combined Withholding, Wage Reporting, and Unemployment Insurance Return, and Form NYS-1, Return of Tax Withheld.
+See Withholding tax filing requirements for guidance on the amounts to report on these returns.

 What records should I keep regarding my employees?

 You must keep all your employment tax records for at least four years after the tax becomes due or is paid, whichever is later.
-Records should include:
+Records should include all of the following:

-- employee copies of Forms W-2 and W-2c returned as undeliverable; and
+- employee copies of Forms W-2 and W-2c returned as undeliverable

 - dates of employment for each employee